itkg/combinedhttpcache/README.md

 will ease the process to move to Varnish even for the projects relying at the moment on this Redis version of HttpCache.

-The choice is to use the convention defined in FosHttpCache (https://foshttpcachebundle.readthedocs.org/en/latest/features/tagging.html) .
+The library expects meta data tagging in responses by positionning X-ITKG-Cache-Tags.
+Tags must be separated thanks to ',' character.
+Each tag name is trimmed in case space-like characters are present (when splitting the header on comas).

 Note :
+- We cannot temporarily use the convention defined in FosHttpCache (https://foshttpcachebundle.readthedocs.org/en/latest/features/tagging.html) .
-The tagging can be followed easily thanks to the web debug toolbar for any "master request" and any ESI request.
+- The tagging can be followed easily thanks to the web debug toolbar for any "master request" and any ESI request.
-Search for the HTTP response header 'X-Cache-Tags'.

 ### Internal design ###